tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/reserved-vm-instances/quotaapi.md

 ### Prerequisites

 > [!IMPORTANT]
-> To use Quota API, you must:
+> Before you can use Quota API, you must:
 > * Register the Microsoft.Capacity resource provider for all your subscriptions using [PowerShell](#registering-the-microsoftcapacity-resource-provider).
 > * Assign the [Quota Request Operator role](#quota-request-operator-role) to all user accounts and applications that will perform quota operations.